kmcelwee/fsi-web-scraping-seminar/seminar-1/examples.md

 You may have a question like "What policy issues does Congresswoman Terri Sewell (D-AL 7th District, Princeton Class of 1986) care about?"
-By scraping her account, we could collect all of her tweets and categorize them by issue [as The Pudding did.](https://congress.pudding.cool/person/RepTerriSewell) But what question is this *really* answering?
-What techniques did the Pudding use to put their data into perspective?
-How effective is this answering our original question?
+By scraping her account, we could collect all of her tweets and categorize them by issue [as The Pudding did.](https://congress.pudding.cool/person/RepTerriSewell)

-**EXERCISE:** Let's workshop on 2-3 potential research questions together.
+**EXERCISES**
+* What kind of concrete takeaways can you make from Sewell's Twitter activity?
+* What kind of interpretive takeaways can you make from Sewell's Twitter activity?
+* What techniques did the Pudding use to put their data into perspective?
+* How effective is this answering our original question?

 ## Typical research workflow